 Select a backup from the list of detected backups which you would like to access.

-Click the Images tab.
+Click the Photos tab.

 You can use this free download to see what backups are available on your computer, and what images are stored within them.